 Alternatively, this custom can occur on New Year’s Day when the family members wear their Sunday best, go to church to attend the Divine Liturgy of Basil of Caesarea, and welcome the New Year.

-He then smashes the pomegranate either in front of the door or against the door, and he makes a wish that the juicy, abundant ruby-like segments of the fruit flood the home with good health and happiness — and as many joys occur as the pomegranate has arils.
+He then smashes it either in front of the door or against the door, and he makes a wish that the juicy, abundant ruby-like segments of the fruit flood the home with good health and happiness—and as many joys as there are arils.

 The fruit in ancient times

 Pomegranate trees have been cultivated since ancient times and were mentioned in Homer’s Odyssey, where they grew on the island of Scheria or Phaeacia in the gardens of King Alcinous.
 Furthermore, Theophrastus and Hippocrates also refer to the fruit for its healing properties.

 The most renowned myth associated with the pomegranate fruit is the one of the abduction of Persephone by Hades.
 According to the myth, Hades offered the fruit to Persephone in order to seal their eternal bond.

 The pomegranate was also closely associated with the Eleusinian Mysteries, as priests wore wreaths made of twigs from pomegranate trees during these ceremonies.

 Lots of archaeological finds prove that the pomegranate fruit was known in the Mediterranean area in antiquity as it was reflected in ancient art.

 On the Greek island of Milos, in Phylakopi, pomegranates were painted on urns.
 At Akrotiri on Santorini, excavations also brought to light urns with motifs of the pomegranate fruit.